New plan for Venezuelan migrants will accept some into the U.S., send others to Mexico - NewsBreak

 DHS will provide more information about the process for Venezuelans here .

-The post New plan for Venezuelan migrants will accept some into the U.S., send others to Mexico appeared first on Kansas Reflector .
+The post New plan for Venezuelan migrants will accept some into the U.S., send others to Mexico appeared first on Louisiana Illuminator .